 test

-As we enter the northern hemisphere summer, wave pool wear shifts from high-tech neoprene to sophisticated nylon-composite materials.
-And just as there’s more to wetsuits than simply rubber and zippers, there’s more to boardshorts than cloth and cut.
+Smack dab in the heat of the northern hemi summer, wave pool wear has officially shifted from wettie to boardie.
+And just as there’s more to wetsuits than simply rubber and zippers, there’s way more to boardshorts (and bikinis, but we’ll cover that in another post) than simple cloth, cut and stitch.

-As many wave pool learners find themselves purchasing a pair of boardshorts, it’s important to know what works, what doesn’t and if that $100 price tag is worth it.
+As many wave pool learners find themselves purchasing a pair of boardshorts, it’s important to understand what works, what doesn’t and if that $100 price tag is worth it.

 Compare the heavy, thick-seamed, slow-dry high-cut boardshorts of the 1970s and 1980s with today’s high-tech offerings.
 Top-shelf trunks mirror state-of-the-art wetsuit designs with each detail meticulously mapped out for comfort and movement.

 Each and every pair of board shorts is comprised of the same basic performance parts: material, seams, fly, waistband and length.
-It’s the details of each piece when added together that will make a great short.
+It’s the details of each piece and personal preference that, when added together, will make for a great short.

 You can swim in boardshorts, but you can’t surf in swim trunks.